 We have limited experience manufacturing SGT-003, SGT-501 and our other current or Candidates.
 The manufacturing process we have used historically and the manufacturing process we plan to use in the future to produce product for our Candidates are complex and our processes have not been validated for commercial use.
 As Candidates progress through preclinical studies and clinical trials to marketing approval and commercialization, it is common that various aspects of the development program, such as manufacturing methods and formulation, are altered along the way in an effort to enhance safety, quality, efficacy, yield, manufacturing batch size, minimize costs and achieve consistent results.
-For example, we have moved to a transient transfection-based manufacturing process for SGT-003.
-While we have observed positive results in preclinical studies using this new manufacturing process, any further changes in manufacturing or formulation may result in effects and results that are different from those observed in our completed preclinical studies to date.
+For example, we have moved to a transient transfection-based manufacturing process for SGT-003 and while we have observed positive results in preclinical and clinical studies using this new manufacturing process, any further changes in manufacturing or formulation may result in effects and results that are different from those observed in our completed studies to date.
 Similarly, in the future we may further alter our existing process or introduce an alternative process or formulation of one or more of our Candidates during the course of our planned preclinical studies or clinical trials.
 Such changes carry the risk that they will not achieve these intended objectives.
-Any of these changes could cause our Candidates to perform differently and affect the results of planned clinical trials or other future clinical trials or the repetition of one or more studies or clinical trials, increase development costs, delay approval of our Candidates and jeopardize our ability to commercialize our Candidates, if approved, and generate revenue.
+Any of these changes could cause our Candidates to perform differently and affect the results of planned clinical trials or other future clinical trials conducted with the altered materials.
+This could delay initiation or completion of clinical trials, require the conduct of bridging studies or clinical trials or the repetition of one or more studies or clinical trials, increase development costs, delay approval of our Candidates and jeopardize our ability to commercialize our Candidates, if approved, and generate revenue.